ryanzec/coding-standards/README.md

 ### Whitespace

-Tabs are NOT permitted at all.
+Tabs are noT permitted at all.

-All code MUST be indented with 2 spaces
+All code must be indented with 2 spaces

 ```scss
 /* good */